Why Reducing CO2 Emissions Should be a Priority for Logistics

 In addition to good logistics data quality, uniform calculation and reporting methods are of great importance for success.
 Currently, there is no uniform standard that is specially adapted to the needs of vehicle logistics.
 The standard that comes closest to the needs is the Global Logistics Emission Council (GLEC) Framework.
 Established in 2014 by Smart Freight Centre (SFC), the GLEC Framework is an internationally recognized methodology for the calculation and reporting of logistics emissions.
 It combines a variety of methodologies, such as DIN EN 16258 or the GHG Protocol.
 Want to learn more about calculating and reducing emissions in the finished vehicle logistics supply chain?
 Download the GHG and FVL Fact Sheet

-If you want to find out more about the GLEC and emission tracking in the finished vehicle logistics industry, join us at the Finished Vehicle Logistics North America.
+If you want to find out more about the GLEC and emission tracking in the finished vehicle logistics industry, get in touch with us.